Skip to main content

 Image -> Transforms -> Model Inference -> Decode -> NMS -> Coordinate Transform -> Result Wrapper

-(preprocess) (op.load) (parse (filter (to_image_space) (axdetection,
+(preprocess) (op.load) (parse (filter (to_image_space) (ax_detection,

-raw tensor overlaps) axpose, etc.)
+raw tensor overlaps) ax_pose, etc.)

 output)